Chromakopia / Tyler, The Creator (2024)

 About the Author

 EvanJames Mulroy I am a third-year advertising major and music minor at the University of Idaho.
-I serve multiple roles at KUOI, including the host of Jazz Freak, a show that airs every Friday from 4-7 PM PDT.
+I serve multiple roles at KUOI, including the host of Jazz Freak, a show that airs every Friday from 4-7 PM (Pacific Time).

 Leave a Reply